libp2p/docs/content/concepts/introduction/protocols/overview.md

 and [addressing](../core-abstractions/addressing.md/), and
 relies on protocols to facilitate communication between peers.

-A libp2p protocol is a network protocol that operates within the libp2p network and follows certain conventions.
+A libp2p protocol is a network protocol that follows certain conventions.

 ### Protocol IDs